 Samsung is reportedly working on a brand new Galaxy Tab S4 tablet.
-With rumors starting to swirl we want to outline some reasons why you should, and maybe shouldn’t, wait for the device to arrive.
+With rumors starting to pickup and a release getting closer we want to outline some reasons why you should, and perhaps shouldn’t, wait for the device to arrive.

 If you are currently looking for a new tablet, you’ve got a ton of options.
-Samsung’s Galaxy Tab S3 is still a solid choice and it’s only getting better.
-If everything goes according to plan, the Galaxy Tab S3 should get upgraded to Android 8.0 Oreo sometime this month.
+Samsung’s Galaxy Tab S3 is still a solid choice and it’s only gotten better thanks to Android 8.0 Oreo.

-Apple’s also got a solid line of slates available including an upgraded 9.7-inch iPad it announced at its spring event in March.
-The company is also rumored to have a new iPad Pro 2018 up its sleeve.
+Apple’s also got a solid line of slates available including an upgraded 9.7-inch iPad the company announced at its spring event in March.
+The company is also rumored to have a new iPad Pro 2018 up its sleeve and it could arrive alongside new iPhones this fall.
 Both should be on your radar.

 The Galaxy Tab S3 and Apple’s iPad are worth considering, but you should also take note of Samsung’s rumored Galaxy Tab S4, a brand new tablet that’s expected to make its debut later this year.